MaptrixD/address_parser/README.md

 State
 Pincode
 Category

 Returns the parsed result in JSON format.
 Utilizes Amazon Bedrock LLM for processing the input.
 Prerequisites

-Python: Python 3.8 or higher installed.
+Python: Python 3.10 or higher installed.
 AWS Credentials: Ensure AWS credentials are set up to access Amazon Bedrock.
 Dependencies: Install the required Python packages using the requirements.txt file.
 Installation
 1. Clone the Repository
-bash
-Copy code

 git clone https://github.com/MaptrixD/address_parser.git
 cd address_parser
-2. Create and Activate a Virtual Environment bash
+2. Create and Activate a Virtual Environment
-Copy code

 python3 -m venv venv
 source venv/bin/activate  # On Windows: venv\Scripts\activate
 3. Install Dependencies
-bash
-Copy code

 pip install -r requirements.txt
 Configuration
 1. Update the AWS Region
 Ensure the correct AWS region is specified in the REGION_NAME variable in the addressparserapi.py file:

-python
-Copy code
 REGION_NAME = 'ap-south-1'  # Update if required
 2. Update the Model ID
 Set the appropriate Amazon Bedrock model ID in the MODEL_ID variable:

-python
-Copy code
 MODEL_ID = 'meta.llama3-70b-instruct-v1:0'  # Update as needed
 Running the API
 To start the API server, run the following command:

-bash
-Copy code
 uvicorn addressparserapi:app --host 0.0.0.0 --port 9005 --reload
 The API will be accessible at: http://localhost:9005